courtney-rosenthal/postfix-country-policy-service/README.md

 This service has been tested on Debian Jessie (version 8) Linux.

+It uses the GeoIP database that's provided in Debian Linux (and derivatives such as Ubuntu Linux) as the "geoip-database" package.

 Please note that this service is NOT well suited for high volume mail servers.
 It has a moderate amount of overhead connecting to the country and policy databases for each mail delivery.
 A better design would be